tapirbug/ibisibi/README.md

 cd ibisibi-0.3.0-arm-unknown-linux-gnueabihf && \
 ./install.sh
 ```
-You may be required to enter your password when the install script installs the unit files.
+You may be required to enter your password when the install script installs the `ibisibi.service` unit file.

 ## Examples
 To list available serial ports: